Distribution, Defense, and Deposit of the Dissertation

 - Complete any required revisions.
 Students who receive a vote of "approved pending revisions" are given a maximum of six months to complete these revisions and deposit their dissertation.
 For more detailed information, please consult this page.

 - Obtain approval to deposit your dissertation, and determine if any part of your dissertation includes coauthored material.
 Approval to deposit is done using the Blue Card, given to you upon passing your defense.
-After your revisions are approved, the card must be signed by your sponsor, as well as your department chair or program director.
+After your revisions are approved, the card must be signed by your advisor, as well as your department chair or program director.
 These signatures allow you to deposit your dissertation.

 Please note that under copyright law, you automatically hold a copyright on your work.
 This is why we have you include a copyright page in your dissertation.
 Copyright registration provides important practical and legal benefits beyond those you already enjoy as the creator of an original work.
 Columbia’s Copyright Advisory Office provides extensive information about copyright issues; of particular interest is this page, which explains your rights as the author of a dissertation or of any other original work.